5 Reasons Why You Should Visit Machu Picchu

 Ask your doctor about any necessary vaccines before traveling.
 Also, ask about altitude sickness medicine that you can bring along with you.
 Altitude sickness will be felt most in Cusco, as it sits at an altitude of over 11,000 feet.
 Machu Picchu is around 8,000 feet high, and most people can tolerate this altitude well.

 Machu Picchu is relatively warm and humid throughout the year.
 There is, however, a rainy season and a dry season.
 The best months to visit are the shoulder months of April, May, September, and October.
 The weather is relatively dry, and the crowds are much smaller.
 The peak months of June, July, and August are the driest months to visit, however, the crowds are at an all-time high.
 November through March is considered the rainy season, but the crowds are low.
 I do know people who have visited in January and had beautiful, dry days.
 I also know people who visited in July and had a lot of rain.
-Machu Picchu is located in a tropical mountain forest, the weather can be unpredictable.
+Machu Picchu is located in a tropical mountain forest, so the weather can be unpredictable.